 Save the date: The Milky Way will merge with its nearest large neighbor in about 4 billion years

-The Andromeda galaxy, our nearest large galactic neighbor, is headed straight for the Milky Way, our home galaxy.
+The Andromeda galaxy, our nearest large galactic neighbor, is headed straight for the Milky Way.
+That's our home galaxy.
 The collision is inevitable.
 But don’t worry, you won’t be around to see it.

-Gravity pulls Andromeda toward the Milky Way at a brisk 250,000 miles per hour (or roughly 400,000 kilometers per hour).
+Gravity pulls Andromeda toward the Milky Way at a brisk 250,000 miles (roughly 400,000 kilometers) per hour.
 That’s fast enough to get from Earth to the moon in about an hour.
 But even at that speed, the galactic merger won’t occur for another 4 billion years.

 Though the two galaxies will collide, the stars inside will likely survive.
 Every galaxy contains so much empty space between stars that it’s unlikely two stars would smash together.
 And though the sun and all its orbiting planets, including Earth, will probably end up in a new position, they won’t be destroyed.
 Eventually the galactic centers, each of which likely contains a supermassive black hole, will combine into a single supermassive black hole.